gretagandolfi/gretagandolfi.github.io/_pages/writing-&-side-projects.md

 title: "Writing & Projects"
 ---

 I like writing and I've got the opportunity to make some experiences throughout my school years.
 As part of an internship program, during my bachelor's, I was an editorial assistant at [Centro Study Politeia](http://www.politeia-centrostudi.org), Università Degli Studi di Milano.
 I'm now one of the editors and the current chair of the [CoBra Network Research Blog](https://www.cobra-network.eu/research-blog/) and one of the editors at [Echoraffiche](https://echoraffiche.com).
-Echoraffiche is an Italian slow-journalism online magazine and cultural organisation based in Brescia, my home town (https://echoraffiche.com/).
+Echoraffiche is an Italian slow-journalism online magazine and cultural organisation based in Brescia, my home town.
 We are committed to valuing the local roots of our project, keeping an eye on and being inspired by what happens at the national and global levels.

 Here are some selected pieces: